-Withington Girls’ School is indebted to its many supporters, past and present, who have contributed to the continuous development of the school.
+We are indebted to our many wonderful supporters, past and present.
 Whether in the form of generous donations, legacy bequests, offers of careers advice, attendance at events or shared memories of your time at Withington, we very much appreciate your support.

 The Bursary Fund

 Thank you to the many alumnae, former and current parents and other friends of the school who have generously donated to the Bursary Fund over the years.
-Your donations have provided vital funding for our means-tested bursary scheme, enabling us to offer places to girls who would not otherwise be able to come to Withington due to financial restraints.
+Your donations have provided vital funding for our means-tested bursary scheme, enabling us to transform the lives of girls who would not otherwise be able to come to Withington due to financial restraints.

-One in six of our pupils currently receives financial support, but ultimately we would like to ensure that no bright girl is denied a place at Withington for financial reasons.
-Please help us to ensure that the gift of a Withington education remains open to all, no matter their family’s financial position, by considering a donation to our Bursary Fund today.
+One in six of our pupils currently receives financial support.
+Our next goal is to make that one in five pupils.
+Ultimately, we aim to ensure that no bright girl is denied a place at Withington due to financial circumstances.
+Please consider a donation to the Bursary Fund, knowing that the gift of a Withington education will remain open to all, no matter their family’s financial position.

 The Ad Lucem Fund